 Some one charges the editor of the Boston Investigator with unfair dealing towards Spiritualism.
-He replies : "We confess to being a Sadducce, but we hardly think we are an 'obstinate' one, for we have no objection to being a Spiritualist, if we can only have the satisfactory proof.
+He replies :

+"We confess to being a Sadducce, but we hardly think we are an 'obstinate' one, for we have no objection to being a Spiritualist, if we can only have ions wests tighted in the contract of the cont erect had its componentant only last the satisfactory proof.
 That is all we ask for Spiritualism.
-No one can or should believe in any ism without evidence of its Religio-Philosophical Fournat

-CHICAGO, JANUARY 20, 1866.
+No one can or should believe in any ism without evidence of its Religio-Philosophical Journal tained to the microcosm, of which he is a part.
+CHICAGO, JANUARY 20, 1866,

 OFFICE, 84, 86 & 88 DEARBORN ST., 3d FLOOR.
-RELIGIO-PHILOSOPHICAL PUBLISHING ASSOCIATION,

-PUBLISHERS AND PROPRIETORS.
+RELIGIO-PHILOSOPHICAL PUBLISHING ASSOCIATION, PUBLISHERS AND PROPRIETORS.
 GEO.
 H. JONES, Secretary.
-S. S. JONES, President. har For terms of subscription see Prospectus on eighth page "The Pen is mightier than the Sword."
+S. S. JONES, President. har For terms of subscription see Prospectus on eightli page

-To Postmasters.
+"The Pen is mightier than the Sword," To Postmasters.

-All Postmasters in the United States and British Provinces are requested to act as Agents for this paper-to receive and remit subscriptions, for which they will be entitled to retain PORTY CENTS of each \$3.00 subscription, and TWESTY CENTS OF each \$1.50 (half-year's) subscription.
+All Postmasters in the United States and British Provinces are requested to act as Agents for this paper-to receive and remit subscriptions, for which they will be entitled to retain PORTY ORNER of each \$3.00 subscription, and Twenty cante of each \$1.60 (half-year's) subscription.

 To Our Patrons.

-All persons sending money orders, drafts, etc., are requested o make them payable to the order of the Secretary, George
+All persons sending money orders, drufts, etc., are requested to make them payable to the order of the Secretary, George

-Subscribers who wish their papers changed, should be per-ticular to state the name of the office to which they have been sent, as well as the office to which they now wish them On subscribing for the Journal, state the number of the paper at which you wish to commence.
+Subscribers who wish their papers changed, should be porticular to state the name of the office to which they have been sent, as well as the office to which they now with them On subscribing for the Journal, state the number of the paper at which you wish to commence.